| Follow Us:

 Harbor East : Development News

-A Baltimore chef who has worked for the Wine Market and Fleet Street Kitchen is opening a casual contemporary restaurant in an industrial building on the edge of Little Italy.
+A Baltimore chef who has worked for the Wine Market and Fleet Street Kitchen opened a casual contemporary restaurant in an industrial building on the edge of Little Italy Oct.
+15.

-The 1,350-square-foot restaurant will serve soup, salads and sandwiches for lunch and half a dozen entrees for dinner.
-By Degrees will serve lunch at the counter and employ wait staff for dinner.
+The 1,350-square-foot By Degrees Cafe serves soups, salads and sandwiches for lunch and half a dozen entrees for dinner.
+By Degrees serves lunch at the counter and relies on wait staff for dinner.

-Semidey says he wants to offer a small, intimate dining experience for diners who want an alternative to the many massive, swanky eateries in tony Harbor East.
+Semidey says he wants to offer a small, intimate dining experience for diners who want an alternative to the massive, swanky eateries in tony Harbor East.
 By Degrees will seat 50 in the dining room and another six at the bar.
-Baltimore City's liquor board has yet to schedule a hearing date for the restaurant's liquor license.

 He describes By Degrees as a “third-day” restaurant.
 When you have a friend in town, you take him somewhere nice the first day.
 The second day you cook dinner at home.
-And the third day you’re ready to eat out again, but some place that offers "solid food that doesn’t break the bank.”
-Most entrees at By Degrees will cost less than $15 and desserts will cost around $5 and sandwiches under $10.
+And the third day you’re ready to eat out again, but somewhere that offers "solid food that doesn’t break the bank.”
+Most entrees at By Degrees cost less than $17 and soups around $5 and sandwiches under $10.

 “The goal is not to revolutionize the culinary landscape, but shift it by degrees,” Semidey says.